julelang/manual/src/common-concepts/structures/index.md

 ## Static Methods

 Static methods, like normal methods, are dependent on the structure itself, but there are some differences.
+To declare a static method, just do not use the receiver parameter.

 These differences are: